aahsnr-configs/arch-system/Issues.md

-- [ ] How to launch flatpaks with app2unit
+# Issues

+- [ ] The hardened firewalld configuration is causing issues for AUR